✔ No account fees or minimums ✔ Up to 4.20% APY

 Tax Implications of CDs for Kids

-Opening a CD for kids isn’t complicated from a tax perspective.
-Taxes are typically due on earnings when the CD matures, but a child will likely be in a lower tax bracket than an adult, so the earnings could be taxed at a lower rate.
+There are tax considerations to opening a CD for kids.
+Taxes are typically due on earnings when the CD matures, but a child will likely be in a lower tax bracket than an adult, so at least some of the earnings could be taxed at a lower rate.

-The custodian of a CD should be aware that they can give up to $15,000 each year to a child without owing gift taxes.
+The custodian of a CD should also be aware that they can give up to $18,000 in 2024 to a child without owing gift taxes.

 Financial Aid Implications of CD Earnings

-There are some implications regarding financial aid.
-If a child is applying to college and has savings in a UGMA, those assets will have to be disclosed on the Free Application for Federal Student Aid (FAFSA).
+There are some implications of CD earnings regarding financial aid.
+If a child is applying to college and has savings in a UGMA, those assets will need to be disclosed on the Free Application for Federal Student Aid (FAFSA).
 It may be that the student will have to pay more of their college costs than if their money had been put in a 529 college savings account.

 Where Can I Find a CD for a Child?

 Most banks and credit unions offer CDs, and they allow custodians to open accounts for a child.
-Online banks can be convenient and secure.
-Many offer competitive interest rates and low fees.
-Be sure to compare the interest rates and APY of each bank and be sure to understand the penalties that will apply if you withdraw the funds early.
+Online banks can also be convenient.
+Many offer competitive interest rates and lower fees.
+Be sure to compare the interest rates and APY of each bank and make sure to understand the penalties that will apply if you withdraw the funds early.

 The Takeaway

 There are many ways to help your child save.
 Which one is the best depends on the ultimate use of the funds.
-CDs are safe, they are federally insured up to $250,000, and they may offer higher interest rates than regular savings accounts.
-However, other options to consider are a 529 savings account if your child is headed to college, a Roth IRA, or even a trust fund.
+CDs are lower-risk, they are federally insured up to $250,000, and they may offer higher interest rates than regular savings accounts.
+However, other options to consider are a 529 college savings account and a Roth IRA.

 CDs are easy to open; most banks and credit unions offer these products.
 They earn interest on the amount invested as long as the funds are not withdrawn before the CD’s term.
 If the custodian does withdraw funds before the maturity date, the bank will charge a penalty.

-Most online banks also offer CDs, and any adult can open a custodial account online for a child; they do not have to be a family member.
+Most online banks also offer CDs, and an adult can open a custodial account online for a child.
 The child is named as the owner of the account, and they will assume management of the account when they reach adulthood according to state laws.

 FAQ